-But after two years of COVID-19 lockdowns, you may be visiting your ageing parents after a really long time.
+But after three years of COVID-19 lockdowns, you may be visiting your ageing parents after a really long time.
 And as special as your family reunion will be at Christmas time, it may also be a surprise if you notice your parents are slowing down.

 It can be easy to disregard your parents’ forgetfulness or the state of their house while you’re busy celebrating with family.
 But if you know what to look for, there are often signs – some subtle and some clear – that your parents might need some extra help to stay living well at home.